 Prior to joining KMTG, Mr. Goetz was a shareholder of a 100+ attorney regional law firm, where he represented redevelopment agencies, private developers, universities and others in public-private real estate development projects, financings and other real property and public law matters.
 He has also served as counsel in the real estate department of an 800+ attorney international law firm, representing multi-family and single family housing developers in affordable housing transactions financed with federal tax credits, bond financing and other governmental financing.

-- Represents a coastal city in reacquiring waterfront property and development of a proposed $300 million retail, restaurant, hotel and entertainment center on leased property.
+- Represents a coastal city in reacquiring waterfront property and development of a proposed $300 million retail, restaurant, hotel and entertainment center on ground leased property.

-- Structured ground lease and public assistance for City to facilitate an affordable housing project that will double the city’s population.
+- Structured ground lease and public assistance for city to facilitate an affordable housing project that will double the city’s population.